Los Angeles Struggles to Curb Brazen and Violent Street TakeoversLos Angeles Struggles to Curb Brazen and Violent Street Takeovers

 The city changed its ordinances to increase fines for spectating from $1,000 to $2,000, which officials hope to use to offset the costs of response and repairs.

-“Current legal remedies have had minimal deterrent effect and are not sufficient to adequately combat these crimes,” the report noted, pointing to existing laws that only prosecute speeding and reckless driving as low-level misdemeanors with a negligible fine, and a lack of available enhancements.
+“Current legal remedies have had minimal deterrent effect and are not sufficient to adequately combat these crimes,” the report stated, pointing to existing laws that prosecute speeding and reckless driving only as low-level misdemeanors with a negligible fine, and a lack of available enhancements.

-The fact that such offenses are eligible for pre-conviction diversion, amounts to “completely circumventing any meaningful deterrent effect,” the LAPD states.
+The fact that such offenses are eligible for pre-conviction diversion, amounts to “completely circumventing any meaningful deterrent effect,” the LAPD stated.

-When law enforcement refers such cases to the district attorney, a deputy district attorney will review and choose to file charges or refer to Street Racing Kills’ pre-filing diversion program.
+When law enforcement refers such cases to the district attorney, a deputy district attorney will review and choose to file charges or refer to Street Racing Kills’s pre-filing diversion program.

-But in 2020, Gascón issued a special directive instructing deputies to decline or dismiss misdemeanor charges, including driving with a suspended license or without a valid one.
+But in 2020, LA District Attorney George Gascón issued a special directive instructing deputies to decline or dismiss misdemeanor charges, including driving with a suspended license or without a valid one.

 “The goal of this new policy is to reimagine public safety and best serve the interests of justice and community well-being,” Gascón wrote in the 2020 memo, stating prosecution of low-level offenses will now be governed by this “data-driven” reform policy.